PitilessPeanut/IncludeDB/README.md

 - file lock
 - integrity check
 - recover keys
+- benches
 - maybe more stuff, such as a standalone version.
 I'm open for suggestions...
-- **A logo is needed!** If you would like to volunteer to make one that would be super appreciated!!!
+- **A better logo is needed!** If you would like to volunteer to make one that would be super appreciated!!!

 ### Table of Contents
 - [Building](#building)